 The Commissioner will monitor the service’s progress in meeting the Quality Standards.

 TFIs under the Aged Care Quality Standards

-On 1 July 2019, the Aged Care Quality and Safety Commission (Commission) commenced assessment and monitoring against the Quality Standards.
+On 1 July 2019, the Commission began assessing and monitoring aged care services against the new Quality Standards.

 All other assessment contacts conducted at the end of a TFI will be assessed against the Quality Standards.

 Please see our Transitioning to the Quality Standards page where you can access a transitional arrangements fact sheet about the key changes for providers.

 If a decision is made that a provider has failed to comply with one or more requirements of the Quality Standards in relation to a service, the Commissioner also must decide whether the failure has placed or may place the safety, health or well-being of an aged care consumer at serious risk, resulting in a serious risk decision.